ferdlestier/dataparsing/README.md

 # dataparsing

-The idea of this script is to run a showcase on how to parse a csv file, with data from my portfolio using only pandas.
+The idea of this script is to run a showcase on how to parse a csv file, with data from my portfolio using pandas.